Can Dogs Eat Pesto?

 Pine nuts are absolutely fine for your dog to eat.
 However, many pesto producers substitute pine nuts for less expensive nuts, and some of these may be toxic for your dog.

-If you inadvertently feed the wrong kind of nut to your dog (almonds, walnuts, and hazelnuts in particular), it can wreak havoc on their digestive system.
-Apart from anything else, nuts present a choking hazard, and because they are both high in fat and calories, eating excessive amounts can lead to obesity and pancreatic issues.
+If you inadvertently feed your dog the wrong kind of nut (almonds, walnuts, and hazelnuts, in particular), it can wreak havoc on its digestive system.
+Apart from anything else, nuts present a choking hazard, and because they are both high in fat and calories, eating excessive amounts can lead to obesity and pancreatic issues..

 Cheese: Is it OK in moderation?

 In moderation, certain cheeses can be given to dogs as a treat, but keep in mind that, like humans, some dogs are lactose intolerant.
 Overconsumption can lead to weight gain, and blue cheese should never pass their lips.
-Unless you know your dog can eat certain cheeses without any adverse effects, it’s simply not worth the risk.
+It's only worth the risk if your dog can eat certain cheeses without adverse effects.

 Oil: Can it lead to weight gain?

 In small amounts, olive or sunflower oil can be a beneficial addition to your dog's diet.
-These oils are known to support their immune system, boost energy levels, and enhance brain function.
-If your dog is on a weight-loss diet, though, excess fat should be avoided.
+These oils support their immune system, boost energy levels, and enhance brain function.
+However, you should avoid feeding your dog excess fat if it is on a weight-loss diet.

 A summary of why you shouldn't let your dog have pesto